Great Black Swamp: Indigenous nations of the Black Swamp region

-Evidence in northern Ohio of the first Indigenous peoples, known as Paleo-Indians, date to around 11,000 years Before Present (BP), according to studies of the Paleo Crossing Site and Nobles Pond Site.
-Evidence from 11,000–12,000 BP of early humans was found at Sheriden Cave, east of the former Great Black Swamp, and included Clovis culture artifacts.
-A 2012 study suggests humans existed in northern Ohio 13,738 to 13,435 calibrated years BP, based on the discovery of stone-tool cut marks on the bones of a Jefferson's ground sloth, which were found in a bog in the Huron River headwaters, east of the former swamp.
+Evidence in northern Ohio of the first Indigenous peoples, known as Paleo-Indians, date to around 11,000 YBP, according to studies of the Paleo Crossing Site and Nobles Pond Site.
+Evidence from 11,000 to 12,000 YBP of early humans was found at Sheriden Cave, east of the Black Swamp.
+A 2012 study suggests humans existed in northern Ohio 13,738 to 13,435 YBP, based on stone-tool cut marks on the bones of a Jefferson's ground sloth found in a bog near the swamp.